 The other cool thing is that you can make your cake from scratch or use your favorite box mix.
 I made a gluten free cake, but obviously you can use any cake you want…just use a white or yellow cake recipe.
 I seriously love how easy this Valentine Bundt cake turned out…plus it was scrumptious!!!

-- Favorite Cake Mix or Box Mix, prepared as directed
+- Favorite Cake Mix or boxed cake mix

 - 1 cup powdered sugar

-- 4-5 tbls milk of choice (plus more for thinning)
+- 4-5 tbsp milk of choice (plus more for thinning)